 We're pretty vigilant about getting photos off of our camera as soon as possible, but for those times when you know you're not going to make it to a computer for a while, or when you expect to take A LOT of photos on a particularly special day trip, it doesn't hurt to carry a few back up memory cards with you.

-We've both been fans of SanDisk, having upgraded to bigger gigabytes as we got more interested in photography.
-When travelling, we have four SD cards.
+We've both been fans of SanDisk, having upgraded to bigger gigabytes (how did we ever survive without their 64GB before?!) as we got more interested in photography.
+When travelling, we have at least four SD cards.

 Transcend Card Reader